Exercises for Osteoporosis: Treatment & Prevention

 In this article we hope to give you more information on the type of exercises that are recommended for osteoporosis.

-• Exercises that are weight bearing (this means using your body weight against gravity) with impact
+• Exercises that are weight bearing (using your body weight against gravity) with impact

 • Muscle strengthening or resistance based exercises